 Trapeze artist and DJ in their 80s among Guinness World Record holders

-Life begins at 80 for two of this year’s Guinness World Record holders, who have excelled at DJing and acrobatics.
+Life begins at 80 for two of this year’s Guinness World Record holders, who have excelled at acrobatics and DJing.

-The octogenarians join a host of achievers in the latest catalogue of extreme feats.
+The octogenarians join a host of achievers in the latest catalogue of extreme feats, including the owner of the world’s fastest jet-propelled go-kart, a jumping dog named Feather and the quickest sausage making.

 Betty Goedhart, 85, soared to the top of the list to become the oldest performing female flying trapeze artist.